 null

-As electric vehicle (EV) chargers are rolled out in carparks and other premises this uptake increases some risks: notably battery fires.
-Lithium-ion battery fires tend to be characterised as both intense and prolonged.
-Both generate a higher risk of destruction as a result.
-The concern for property owners and landlords is the heightened risk at both residential properties and business premises where EVs are charged, parked or repaired.
+As electric vehicle (EV) chargers (which commonly contain lithium) are rolled out in carparks and other premises this uptake may increase the risk of battery fires.
+Lithium-ion battery fires tend to be characterised as both intense and prolonged which generates a higher risk of destruction.
+The concern for property owners and landlords is the potentially heightened risk at both residential properties and business premises where EVs are charged, parked or repaired.

-The consequences of a significant fire may reach beyond damage to your own property and could also lead to business interruption, as well as loss, damage or injury to other third parties.
+While battery chargers installed and used correctly with compatible and undamaged EVs typically present little risk, the consequences of a significant fire may reach beyond damage to the located property and could also lead to business interruption, as well as public liability risks of loss, damage or injury to other third parties.

 Implementing EV battery charger infrastructure calls for a risk management approach to planning and installation, and discussion with your broker about insurance coverage and limits.